Contact Details

 Animal Behaviour

-Understanding pet behaviour makes life much easier, not only for the pet themselves but also pet owners and anyone who works or deals with pets; from breeders and pet shop staff, through to animal welfare officers, zoo workers and carers.
+Understanding pet behaviour makes life much easier, not only for the pet themselves but also for pet owners and anyone who works or deals with pets; from breeders and pet shop staff, through to animal welfare officers, trainers and groomers.

-This course can provide a very sound foundation for understanding animals and what causes them to act the way they do.
+This course provides you with an understanding of animals and what causes them to act the way they do.
 With this understanding you have a very sound foundation for dealing with animals in any situation.

-1. It is Substantial -Our courses are 100 hours; many other colleges may have sheaper courses, but they are usually much shorter.
+1. It is Substantial - Our courses are 100 hours; many other colleges may have cheaper courses, but they are usually much shorter.

-2. Students have Strong Support -We employ top teachers, and have spent 33 years building resources to support them.
+2. Students have Strong Support - We employ top teachers and have spent 35 years building resources to support them.
 Our tutors are accessible, with academics on duty in both Australia and the UK daily.

 3. Courses are revised and updated in response to feedback from every student who graduates.
 Few schools apply resources like this to improving their courses.

 True learning is a process guided by expert teachers.
-Our teaching staff are a team of experts, spread across the world. all university trained and with real world experience.
+Our teaching staff are a team of experts, spread across the world, all university trained and with real world experience.
+They include veterinary scientists, agricultural scientists, and behavioural scientists.

 Lesson Structure